llm-bible/llm-bible.github.io/_publications/lin2024contextualized.markdown

 bibkey: lin2024contextualized
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2406.01806"}
-tags: ['Prompting', 'Model Architecture', 'Attention Mechanism']
+tags: ['Attention Mechanism', 'Prompting', 'Model Architecture']
 ---
 The advent of large language models (LLMs) has dramatically advanced the state-of-the-art in numerous natural language generation tasks.
 For LLMs to be